heathervant/heathervant.github.io/README.md

 # Hi, thanks for visiting my blog!

 I am a data scientist with a background in healthcare, and academic biochemistry and neuroscience research.
+I plan on finding a fulfulling role in an ethical company wanting to make the world a better place.

-I plan on I was very busy with my 10-month Master's in Data Science program at the University of British Columbia, in Vancouver.
+I was very busy with my 10-month Master's in Data Science program at the University of British Columbia, in Vancouver.
 My life looked like this:
 - ![](https://media.giphy.com/media/ukMiDlCmdv2og/giphy.gif)